2015 Ford Edge problems

 The 2015 Edge did consist of a few problems.
 It wasn’t the best year for Ford Edge.
 Here are some of the few 2015 Ford Edge problems.

-This wasn’t specific for any one type of being problematic.
+This wasn’t specific to any one type of being problematic.
 Rather, the owner’s complaints were spread throughout various other gadgets.

 One of the most common issues was the reverse camera failed to function.
 In some cases, it was the reverse camera malfunctioning.
 But in most cases, it was the display.